Keuka College logo

 1924

-Hegeman Hall and Richardson Hall (later Harrington Hall) built.
+Hegeman Hall and Richardson Hall (later Harrington Hall) were built.

-Nursing program expanded significantly to support the war effort, with encouragement from Eleanor Roosevelt.
+Expanded its nursing program to support the war effort, involving correspondence with First Lady Eleanor Roosevelt.

 🏛️